 Keeper Jamie started here in the winter of 2017.
 Having recently finished a seasonal placement at the New Forest Wildlife Centre, following on from completing his degree in Zoology, he was keen to get started somewhere where he could develop and learn new skills.
 "I'm grateful for the opportunity to work with British species, it has always been a passion of mine.
 The team here have been very welcoming and its a great place to begin my career.
 The keeper role is so varied, from animal care to educating school groups and giving talks, so I still have lots to learn."

 Keeper Aaron joined our team in the Spring of 2018.
-Studying Animal Science at Plumpton College, he went on to complete a degree before finding work in the retail industry.
+Studying Animal Management at Plumpton College, he went on to complete a degree in Ecology and Wildlife Conservation before finding work in the retail industry.
 His heart always being with wildlife, he was keen to get back to a husbandry role where he could build on his skills learnt at college and broaden his knowledge on wildlife.
 "Why did I want to work at the BWC?
 Two things... their Head Keeper Matt, and Pine Martens.
 One who is always curious, a privilege to work with, loves climbing trees and arguably the most beautiful mammal in the UK.
 And the other, the pine marten."